-356, 357 Physical Chemistry (3) (3)
+357 Physical Chemistry II (3)

-Quantitative study of chemical principles: quantum mechanics, spectroscopy, statistical mechanics, thermodynamics, kinetics, structure of matter.
-Prerequisite: Grade of C or better in Physics 212 or 202, Mathematics 212 or equivalent.
-(Also CHE 356, 357) (PHY/CHE 356 Fall; PHY/CHE 357 Spring)
+Quantitative study of chemical principles and mathematical description of the physical world.
+Topics include: gases, thermodynamics, statistical mechanics, pure substances, mixtures, phase diagrams, equilibrium.
+Prerequisite: Grade of C or better in PHY 212 or PHY 202 and grade of C or better in MAT 212.
+(Spring)